Matthew Rabinowitz: Career

 In 1998, Rabinowitz co-founded Panopticon, an intelligent online merchandising company which sold for $100 million in 2000.

 In 2000, he founded the Rosum Corporation with the creators of GPS.
 Under Rabinowitz’ leadership as CEO (and CTO a few years later), Rosum developed a location technology using digital TV signals to augment GPS for positioning indoors and urban areas where GPS signal is inactive.

-The company was ultimately not a financial success as high bandwidth cellular replaced digital TV in mobile devices.
+In 2004, Rabinowitz served for 8 years as a consulting professor in the Stanford School of Engineering, Department of Aeronautics and Astronautics.

-Following advances in the Human Genome Project, in 2005, Rabinowitz founded Natera to deliver a range of prenatal, oncology and organ transplant tests, and genetic counselling services to address genetic diseases.
+Rabinowitz became actively involved in genetics research after events affecting his family.
+Following advances in the Human Genome Project, in 2005, Rabinowitz founded Natera (NTRA) to deliver a range of prenatal, oncology and organ transplant tests, and genetic counseling services to change the management of disease.
 Natera’s flagship noninvasive prenatal test, Panorama, has generated roughly 50 peer-reviewed publications and has changed the management of pregnancy while reducing the use of invasive tests like amniocentesis.

-Rabinowitz is the co-founder and chairman of MyOme, a health technology company founded in 2017 that aims to reduce medical costs and improve health outcomes using whole genome sequencing (WGS) and polygenic predictive modelling.
-MyOme is developing a range of WGS-related diagnostics and interventions, such as in-vitro fertilization cycles using full genome reconstruction to evaluate 30 polygenic disease models for cancer, autoimmune, cardiovascular, metabolic, and cognitive conditions.
-MyOme has also created a clinical risk prediction for breast cancer and other phenotypes.
-The company's investors include Sequoia Capital.
+Rabinowitz is the co-founder and chairman of MyOme, a health technology company founded in 2017 that aims to reduce medical costs and improve health outcomes using whole genome sequencing (WGS) and polygenic predictive modeling.
+MyOme is developing a range of WGS-related diagnostics and interventions, such as in-vitro fertilization cycles with whole-genome analysis to aid embryo selection by evaluating polygenic disease models for cancer, autoimmune, cardiovascular, metabolic, and cognitive conditions.
+MyOme has combined clinical data with whole-genome genetic models that work across diverse ethnicities to enhance risk prediction for breast cancer and other common phenotypes.
+The company's investors include Sequoia Capital, Founders Fund, Foresite Capital, Healthcare Venture Partners and SoftBank Japan.

 Rabinowitz is the founder and executive chairman of NatureEye, a drone technology start-up that provides alternative profit models and anti-poaching tools for wildlife conservancies.

-Rabinowitz set up Marble Therapeutics out of the Wyss Institute at Harvard Medical School in 2022 and serves as executive chairman.
-The company develops anti-aging therapeutics that leverage gene therapies to modulate gene signalling pathways.
-Its technology uses chaos theory and nonlinear dynamical modelling of longitudinal genetic data.
+Rabinowitz began as visiting faculty in the Harvard genetic department in 2018 and mentored various projects out of the Wyss Institute at Harvard Medical School.
+In 2022 he joined one of those projects, Marble Therapeutics, and serves as its executive chairman.
+The company develops anti-aging therapeutics that leverage gene therapies to modulate gene signaling pathways.
+Its technology uses chaos theory and nonlinear dynamical modeling of longitudinal genetic data.

 Personal life

-In 2003, Rabinowitz’s sister gave birth to a baby with Down Syndrome who died soon after.
+In 2003, Rabinowitz’s sister gave birth to a baby with Down syndrome who died soon after.
 Rabinowitz said the experience motivated him to establish a start-up that offered advanced informatics and clinical genetic testing, such as screening tests for women as an alternative to invasive amniocentesis to learn of inherited or genetic disorders early in pregnancy.